Belron® Leverages Sentiment Analysis to Improve the User Experience, Maintain a Sky-High NPS Score

 Residents of the United States recognize Belron’s Safelite® brand, while those in the UK know them as Autoglass® and this in Europe as Carglass® .
 No matter where you are, that familiar jingle, “Safelite repair, Safelite replace” is the same throughout the world, adapted for the local context and language.
 It’s a tune that quickly comes to mind when a person ends up with a cracked windshield and a wrecked day.

 “Every customer that comes to us must have the best, easiest experience that they can possibly have.
-The only way that we can continually provide that experience is by understanding and internalizing what previous customers have told us.” -Jamie Carter, Voice of the Customer Manager
+The only way that we can continually provide [the easiest possible] experience is by understanding and internalizing what previous customers have told us.” -Jamie Carter, Voice of the Customer Manager

 “The products that Belron sells are what I call ‘grudge’ purchases.
 Nobody wakes up and says, ‘I just wonder how much it would cost to get my windshield replaced,’” Stephen Payne, Customer Journey Improvement Manager at Belron, said.
 “You only come to one of our companies if you have damage and need it fixed immediately.”